ianamason/SudokuSensei/README.md

 Estimating the difficulty of a puzzle is also hard.
 We provide three, two are branch-difficulty measures of two different backtracking solution search algorithms presented in [[3]](https://dlbeer.co.nz/articles/sudoku.html).
-These are some what adhoc in congruent puzzles (via the natural symmetries) will have different difficulties.
+These are somewhat adhoc in congruent puzzles (via the natural symmetries) will have different difficulties.
 `Show > Difficulty (No Sofa)` and `Show > Difficulty (Sofa)` give these values (ranging from 0 to above 1000).
 We also present another metric (that we cooked up) but this takes time to compute, so be patient.
 It is a metric, and is basically  proportional to the sum of the sizes of all the minimal unsat cores.
+This is computationally expensive to calculate, but does provide me with a good example for which to use threads and thread safe yices, so I will probably spend some more time on this in the not to distant future.

 ### Notes: